cloudpier/cloudpier-core/README.md

 Common Services
 ### soa-REST
 RESt Service
+### Misc
+Various stuff.
+Mysql initial dump can be found here

 # Usage

 ## Dependencies
 In order to build Cloud Pier core module a database setup is needed.
-A mysql dump can be found in Cloud Pier Misc repository.
+A mysql dump can be found in Cloud Pier Misc folder.
 See wiki for more details and technical instructions.

 ## Deployment
 Place your command line in directory called parent.